cisselab/qSR/README.md

 Pair Correlation Analysis

-For the pair correlation analysis, our software makes use of code developed by another group.
-The function get_autocorr is made available in the publication cited below.
+For the pair correlation analysis, our software makes use of code developed by Veatch et al. The function get_autocorr is made available in the publication cited below.
 The code should be downloaded, renamed as get_autocorr.m and added to the MATLAB search path.

 Sarah L. Veatch et al. Correlation Functions Quantify Super-Resolution Images and Estimate Apparent Clustering Due to Over-Counting.
 PLOS ONE.
 27 Feb 2012 DOI: 10.1371/journal.pone.0031457

-BioJets Hierarchical Clustering
+FastJet Hierarchical Clustering

-For Hierarchical Clustering, our software makes use of code developed by another group.
-We make use of the fjcore distribution of fastjet, a software developed by the particle physics community for jet finding and analysis at colliders.
+To perform FastJet Hierarchical Clustering, the FastJet code must first be compiled. qSR uses the fjcore distibution of FastJet, version 3.2.0, a software package developed by the particle physics community for jet finding and analysis at colliders.

                      FastJet release 3.2.0 [fjcore]
                  M. Cacciari, G.P.
 Salam and G. Soyez